stem-club-of-america/SCOA/labs/pokemon_organizer/README.md

 ```

 ## Credit
-> The two Pokemon text files used in this project were taken from Ian Zewiske's Pokemon Project hosted on [github.com](https://github.com/izewiske/Pokemon)
+> The two Pokémon text files used in this project were taken from Ian Zewiske's Pokémon Project hosted on [github.com](https://github.com/izewiske/Pokémon)